richardanaya/legacy_wabisabi/README.md

     js!(window.alert).invoke_1("clonk!");
 }

+// Note: a far more mature kernel module would have much more handler functions

 #[no_mangle]
 pub fn name() -> usize {
     // this is the name that will show up under /kernel/modules/